 Divorces with children involved can be very stressful for both sides.
 While litigation is certainly an option, our New Jersey family law attorneys recommend seeking mediation for issues of child custody.
 This way, negotiations can become more mutually amicable and tensions can be reduced.
-If you are considering divorce, please contact our Tanya Freeman Law LLC to schedule a free consultation with our experienced Jersey City child custody lawyers.
+If you are considering divorce, please contact our Tanya L. Freeman, Attorney At Law to schedule a free consultation with our experienced Jersey City child custody lawyers.

 Seeking Mediation for Issues of Child Custody | Mediation vs. Litigation

 If you go to trial, a judge will decide what’s best.
 That means a judge could be deciding what’s best for your children – and you’d have to abide by that decision.
 No one knows your children better than you and your spouse do.
 That means the question of child custody is often best suited to mediation.
 Can you and your spouse work together, with your attorneys, toward decisions that put your children’s interests first?
 How will you handle holidays, birthdays, and other milestones?
 Where will they go to school and where will they live?